-In an effort to provide support to emerging and established women and feminist filmmakers, our site aims to do the following:
+In order to provide support to emerging and established women, non-binary, and feminist filmmakers, we:

-• Foster a community of women filmmakers, scholars, instructors who teach film and filmmaking, and film lovers who support each other.
-We hope to be joined by men who are interested in films made by women, as well as male filmmakers, scholars, and filmmaking/film instructors.
-Our aim is for our community to be diverse in terms of race, class, and sexual orientation.
+- Foster a community of women and non-binary filmmakers, media producers, critics, filmmaking and film studies instructors, and film lovers who support each other.
+Men interested in our mission are welcome to join us.
+Our aim is for our community to be diverse in terms of race, sexuality, class, and ability.

 Denah A. Johnston, experimental and fringe film editor

 Denah is an experimental filmmaker who received her MFA in Filmmaking from the San Francisco Art Institute and Ph.D. in Media & Communications from European Graduate School.
 She teaches film history, studies and theory at San Francisco City College and served as Executive Director of Canyon Cinema Foundation for 3 years.
 Her academic work lies at the constellation-like intersections of film, music, literature, media and culture.
 Denah’s first book No Future Now: A Nomadology of Resistance and Subversion was published in 2012 by Atropos Press.
 A recent essay on the innovation and influence of Benjamin Christensen’s Häxan (The Witch) (1922) can be seen in a special edition of the Abraxas Journal The Luminous Screen edited by Jack Sargeant.
 Denah’s current research focuses on the female filmmakers of Canyon Cinema.